Hurricane-Relief Camp in Western North Carolina Draws Volunteers From Around the Country

 Billy Barthel inspects a property marked for cleanup in the mountains of Little Switzerland, N.C., on Oct.
 17, 2024.
 Jeff Louderback/The Epoch Times

-Barthel told The Epoch Times that he believes the death toll is “significantly higher” than what is being reported.
+Barthel told The Epoch Times that he believes that the death toll is “significantly higher” than what is being reported.

-“Our teams are finding bodies at homes.
-We call the authorities, tell them the location, and keep searching at other locations.
-It’s not pleasant but it’s necessary.
+“Our teams are finding bodies at homes,“ he said. ”We call the authorities, tell them the location, and keep searching at other locations.
+It’s not pleasant, but it’s necessary.
 Many people are in isolated areas.
-Every person at every home deserves a welfare check, no matter how hard it is to reach them,” Barthel said.
+Every person at every home deserves a welfare check, no matter how hard it is to reach them.”

 “If there is anything I can do to help y’all out down there, just give us a holler.
 We’ll kick down more aid,” the man said.

-When asked about the man’s identity, Barthel smiled and responded, “I have no idea.
+When asked about the man’s identity, Barthel smiled and responded: “I have no idea.
 People are calling from every part of the country.
 It’s gratifying.
 We are dealing with fatigue and little sleep.
 But we know this is important and people are counting on us, so we gotta keep going.”

 Barthel’s drive through Little Switzerland leads past winding roads, some limited to one lane because of damage from the mudslides, and patches of mountains that were once covered with lush forests but are now open areas littered with boulders, splintered trees, and storm debris.

-“We’re on our way to drop off clothes and supplies to a guy named Sam.
-He lives in a 19th century cabin in an isolated area.
-He’s a humble man who doesn’t ask for anything, and we’re gonna help him out,” Barthel said.
+“We’re on our way to drop off clothes and supplies to a guy named Sam,“ he said. ”He lives in a 19th-century cabin in an isolated area.
+He’s a humble man who doesn’t ask for anything, and we’re gonna help him out.”

-A man who lives in a 19th century cabin in the western North Carolina mountains receives assistance from a volunteer group at Camp Unknown on Oct.
+A man who lives in a 19th-century cabin in the western North Carolina mountains receives assistance from a volunteer group at Camp Unknown on Oct.
 17, 2024.
 (Jeff Louderback/The Epoch Times)

-A man who lives in a 19th century cabin in the western North Carolina mountains receives assistance from a volunteer group at Camp Unknown on Oct.
+A man who lives in a 19th-century cabin in the western North Carolina mountains receives assistance from a volunteer group at Camp Unknown on Oct.
 17, 2024.
 Jeff Louderback/The Epoch Times

-Upon arriving at the property, Sam was not home.
+When Barthel arrived at the property, Sam was not home.
 Barthel placed a few bags of clothes and supplies on the porch and walked around the area that weeks before was immaculately landscaped with a water wheel, flowering bushes and plants, and a pond.

 “It was absolutely beautiful, and now it’s a barren wasteland,” Barthel said, scanning the area.

 Outside Sam’s cabin is a sign that reads “How Great Thou Art.”
-Another sign marks the year the cabin was built—1840.
+Another sign indicates the year the cabin was built—1840.
 On the other side of the creek, a crumpled shed and cabin serve as reminders of how some properties survived and others were claimed by the disaster.

-“This was a storm of Biblical proportions,” Barthel said.
+“This was a storm of biblical proportions,” Barthel said.
 “We had a hurricane, some tornadoes, mudslides, and historic flooding.

 No Electricity, Heat, Water

-Not far from Sam’s cabin, Larry Budd and his wife are temporarily living in a camper across the mountain road from their round house that was spared by a tornado and mudslide.
+Not far from Sam’s cabin, Larry Budd and his wife are temporarily living in a camper across the mountain road from their house that was spared by a tornado and mudslide.

 “We have no electric, no heat, and no water, but we’re alive, and our house is mostly intact, so we are fortunate,” Budd said.